Published by Carl Hedinger. Last Updated on May 15, 2023.

 During the busy summer months, they’ll leave every 15 minutes and the ride takes about 10 minutes.

-We opted for self-guided and took a boat over, spending $13/person.
-As a bonus, our little one got on for free.
+We opted for self-guided and took a boat over.
 Prices can vary depending on the season and the operator you choose.
 Island Ferry Adventures is one of many you’ll find on busy days.

 Another option is to kayak or canoe as Rachel Carson did in the 1940s.
 You can start from one of the many launches on Front Street across Taylor’s Creek.
 The water is fairly calm and the journey takes anywhere from 15 to 20 minutes.